-For the less adventurous, south Tucson might not rank high on the destination scale.
-But if you’re looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to to find it.
+If you're looking for Mexican food — good, authentic Mexican food — south Tucson is a great place to find it.

 There’s no doubt that mouthwatering Mexican food is available throughout all of Tucson.
 But southern Tucson, located only an hour north of the border, offers some of the most authentic Mexican food in the city.

-South Tucson offers Mexican restaurants featuring everything from authentic enchiladas, chile relleno, tamales, and tacos, to traditional aguas frescas, such as Jamaica, a beverage made from red hibiscus flowers, and horchata, a sweet rice drink.
+South Tucson Mexican restaurants feature everything from authentic enchiladas, chile relleno, tamales, and tacos, to traditional aguas frescas, such as Jamaica — a beverage made from red hibiscus flowers — and horchata — a sweet rice drink.

 “The best Mexican restaurants are south of 22nd,” Herm Guzman said.
 “I took an old boss of mine to BK Carne Asada & Hot Dogs once.
 My boss, with some concern in his voice, asked, ‘Where are you taking me?!
 I can’t understand any of the signs on this street!'”
 Guzman’s response?
 “That’s how you know the food’s gonna be amazing.”

 “The best taquerias are the ones where you have to wipe down your own table before taking a seat — not because the staff doesn’t care, but because they’re too busy to do it right away,” Guzman said.

 “Bonus points if an enterprising gentleman in a sparkly Virgin Mary ball cap quickly bounces from table to table offering to sell you the latest, greatest blockbuster movie bootlegs,” he said.

 Jeannette Maré grew up visiting the now-closed La Fuente restaurant for special occasions, admiring both the food and the mariachi.

 Among the many reasons why Maré shares a love for Mexican food is that it can always be vegetarian-friendly.